adi1090x/slim_themes/README.md

 ## Final Words

+- Please Don't judge my "NAMING THINGS" skills, at least i named each & every.
-> These themes may not prefect & may not work on various screen resolutions.
+- These themes may not prefect & may not work on various screen resolutions.
-> These themes tested on a computer with screen resolution of 1366x768 & works as expected.
+- These themes tested on a computer with screen resolution of 1366x768 & works as expected.
-> I did not create these graphics by myself, i just downloaded some free html login templates & ...
+- I did not create these graphics by myself, i just downloaded some free html login templates & ...
-> Enjoy...!
+- Enjoy...!